The Food Safety Supervisor is responsible for ensuring that their work place engage in best practices regarding safe food handling.

 The workplace must have the following:

-For Face – To – Face classroom participants, if you don’t have access to a workplace, please speak to your trainer as we may be able to assist you in organising a suitable work placement venue to complete the mandatory 12 hours of work placement.
+If you don’t have access to a workplace, please speak to your trainer as we may be able to assist you in organising a suitable work placement venue to complete the mandatory 12 hours of work placement.

 This will be issued maximum after the commencement of the course.
 This Units of Competency is Nationally Recognised Training from Tourism, Travel and Hospitality Training Package.